-In the business year 2015/2016, impairment in the amount of $\in$ 1.15m was recognised due to the impairment test carried out for the goodwill of DO AND CO Kyiv LLC that is allocated to the Airline Catering segment.
-Goodwill was fully impaired ( $\in$ 0.09m), and property, plant and equipment showed an impairment loss of $\in$ 1.06m.
+In the business year 2015/2016, impairment in the amount of \leq 1.15m was recognised due to the impairment test carried out for the goodwill of DO AND CO Kyiv LLC that is allocated to the Airline Catering segment.
+Goodwill was fully impaired (\leq 0.09m), and property, plant and equipment showed an impairment loss of \leq 1.06m.
 This impairment loss was included in the Airline Catering segment and was due to reduced sales expectations.
-It was shown in the income statement under the item Amortisation / depreciation and effects from impairment tests.
+It was shown in depreciation and effects from impairment tests.

 Customer contracts acquired in the course of business acquisitions were capitalized at the fair value applicable at the acquisition date and amortised on a straight-line basis over their estimated useful lives of up to 17 years.
-They are recognized at a carrying amount of $\in$ 11.77m (PY: $\in$ 13.71m) under the item intangible assets.
+They are recognized at a carrying amount of \in 11.77m (PY: \in 13.71m) under the item intangible assets.